Medicines and sexual problems

 Key points about medicines and sexual problems

-• Some medicines including over-the-counter (OTC) medicines may have side effects that can cause sexual problems in men and women.
+• Some medicines have side effects that can cause sexual problems.

-• This may vary depending on the individual and type of medication.
+• How this affects someone will vary depending on the individual person and medicine.

-• If you are concerned about this issue, talk to your doctor.
+• It’s only a problem if it bothers you.
+If you’re concerned about this issue, talk to your healthcare provider.

 Print this page

-• a lack of sexual desire or interest in sex (libido)
+• A lack of sexual desire or interest in sex (low libido).

-The following is a list of medicines that are known to cause sexual problems in some people.
-It is important to note that not all people respond in the same way to these medicines.
-The risk of sexual side effects is increased if you are taking multiple medications.
+The following is a list of medicines that are known to cause sexual problems for some people.
+It's important to note that not everyone responds in the same way to these medicines.
+The risk of sexual side effects is increased if you're taking more than 1 of them.

-If you are taking a medicine and are worried about its effects – do not stop taking your medicine suddenly.
-Rather, discuss this with your doctor or pharmacist.
-Sometimes there might be a different medicine that you can take that is less likely to cause sexual problems.
+If you're taking a medicine and you're worried about its effects, don't stop taking it suddenly.
+Talk with your healthcare provider first.
+Sometimes there might be a different medicine you can take that's less likely to cause sexual problems.

-Examples of medicines that are known to cause sexual problems in some people
+Examples of medicines that are known to cause sexual problems for some people

 Alcohol and recreational drugs

-• For men, your doctor will consider if taking a phosphodiesterase type 5 inhibitor (such as sildenafil, tadalafil and vardenafil) is suitable for you.
-However, phosphodiesterase type 5 inhibitors are not suitable for men with some medical conditions or taking some other medicines.
+For erectile dysfunction, your healthcare provider will consider if taking a phosphodiesterase type 5 inhibitor (such as sildenafil or tadalafil) is suitable for you.
+However, these medicines aren’t suitable if you have certain medical conditions or take certain medicines.

-• In women, your doctor will consider if oestrogen cream is suitable for you.
+For vaginal dryness, your healthcare provider will consider if oestrogen vaginal cream is suitable for you.

 Read more about talking to your doctor about sexual problems.